For the past few months, we were working on bringing some important features into the platform.

 We wanted to bring a rich set of management and monitoring capabilities within Serverless360 and address some of the gaps in Azure Portal when it comes to Azure Logic Apps.

-Bringing your Azure Logic Apps into Serverless360 for management and monitoring is pretty straightforward, you just need to register your relevant Azure Service Principal, once your Service Principal is associated, you can choose the Logic Apps you wanted to manage and monitor using Serverless360.
+Azure Logic Apps monitoring and management using Serverless360 is pretty straightforward, you just need to register your relevant Azure Service Principal, once your Service Principal is associated, you can choose the Logic Apps you wanted to manage and monitor using Serverless360.

 Data Monitoring (Azure Logic Apps)